AdobeDocs/certification.en/help/certifications/ac/ac-e-business.md

 * Basic understanding of customizable applications, cloud, and server infrastructure
 * Modern e-commerce terminology

-And, if you feel comfortable using the following technologies:
+And, if you're comfortable using the following technologies:

 * Adobe Commerce - version 2.4
 * Analytics and performance tools: Google Analytics, tag manager, SWAT, New Relic, Fastly, Google Lighthouse
 * Security tools: PCI compliance, ADA, GDPR, etc.
 * Cloud or on-premise architecture

-This is the certification for YOU!
+...this is the certification for YOU!

 ![Certification Expert Badge](/help/certifications/assets/expert-badge-small.png)